Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_referencing.rst

 .. warning::

-    Compatibility with simulators other than NEURON is currently under development.
+    Full compatibility with simulators other than NEURON is currently under development.

-DendroTweaks acts as a layer on top of a simulator to provide a high-level interface, additional functionality, and enable connection with the GUI.
+DendroTweaks provides a high-level, simulator-agnostic model representation and performs all model construction steps (e.g., building morphologies from SWC files), whereas the actual numerical simulation is delegated to an external simulator.
+To achieve this, DendroTweaks automatically instantiates corresponding sections and segments within the selected simulator.

-The following simulatord are currently supported:
+The following simulators are currently supported:

 - `NEURON <https://neuron.yale.edu/neuron/>`_